Loss Spike in Training Neural Networks: Introduction

 \section{Introduction}

-Many experiments have observed a phenomenon, called the edge of stability (EoS) \citep{wu2018sgd, cohen2021gradient, arora2022understanding}, that during the neural network (NN) training, the maximum eigenvalue of the loss Hessian, $\lambda_{\rm max}$, progressively increases until it reaches $2/\eta$ ($\eta$ is learning rate), and then $\lambda_{\rm max}$ stays around $2/\eta$.
-At the EoS stage, the loss would continuously decrease, sometimes with slight oscillation.
+Many experiments have observed a phenomenon, called the edge of stability (EoS) \citep{wu2018sgd, cohen2021gradient, arora2022understanding,chen2022gradient,zhu2022understanding}, that learning rate ($\eta$) and sharpness (i.e., the largest eigenvalue of Hessian) no longer behave as in traditional optimization, sharpness hovers at $2/\eta$ while the loss continues decreasing, albeit non-monotonically.
 Training with a larger learning rate leads to a solution with smaller $\lambda_{\rm max}$.
 Since $\lambda_{\rm max}$ is often used to indicate the sharpness of the loss landscape, a larger learning rate results in a flatter solution.
 Intuitively as shown in Fig. \ref{pic:flatness_drawio}, the flat solution is more robust to perturbation and has better generalization performance \citep{keskar2016large,hochreiter1997flat}.
 Therefore, training with a larger learning rate would achieve better generalization performance.
 In this work, we argue this intuitive analysis in Fig. \ref{pic:flatness_drawio} with $\lambda_{\rm max}$ as the sharpness measure, which encounters difficulty in NNs through the study of loss spikes.

-In a neural network training process, one may sometimes observe a phenomenon of loss spike, where the loss rapidly ascends and then descends to the value before the ascent.
-Typical examples are shown in Fig. \ref{pic:spike_real}.
-We show a special loss landscape structure underlying the loss spike, which is called a smaller-loss-as-sharper (SLAS) structure.
-In the SLAS structure, the training is driven by descending the loss while entering an increasingly sharp region.
+In a neural network training process, one may sometimes observe a phenomenon of loss spike (typical examples in Fig. \ref{pic:spike_real}), where the loss rapidly ascends and then descends to the value before the ascent.
+We show a special loss landscape structure underlying the loss spike, which is called a lower-loss-as-sharper (LLAS) structure.
+In the LLAS structure, the training is driven by descending the loss while entering an increasingly sharp region.
 Once the sharpness is too large, the loss would ascend exponentially fast.
 To explain why the loss can descend so fast, we provide a frequency perspective analysis.
 We find that the deviation in the ascending stage is dominated by low-frequency components.
 Based on the frequency principle \citep{xu2019training,xu2019frequency} that low-frequency converges faster than high-frequency, we rationalize the fast descent.